Resto Druid Spells

 Use this to root enemies in place.
-Used for CC, but keep note if anyone goes near the target they could still be hit by melee.
-Enemy Spell-casters and still cast.
+Used for CC, but keep note if anyone goes near a trapped target they could still be hit by melee.
+Enemy spell-casters can still cast freely.

 A self-defense spell to use if you’re being hit by melee or spell damage.
-Use it as often as possible.
+Use it as often as possible when required.

 This can be used during heavy-healing phases to allow a healer (yourself or another) to cast freely without mana-cost.
 Select target and use.

 A defensive cooldown, similar to Barkskin, but can be cast on other targets as well as yourself.

 This spell removes Enrage effects, including the Mythic+ affix: Raging.

 A fun “instant mount” spell that you can use when outside and not in combat.

 A crowd control spell to keep enemies within a cyclone, helps to keep the baddies away.

 Used to put Beasts and Dragonkin to sleep.
 Rarely used during encounters.